PashaWNN/midi_to_music_box/README.md

 You can use any tuner mobile or web app to check the notes using a microphone.
 This is necessary because music boxes tend to have different tuning.
 Also, it is common to have some notes appearing twice on different comb teeth.
-Once you have written the notes down, starting from the left side (near the spring) to the right side near the drum screw, write them line by line to the file `notes.txt`.

 ### Step 3.
 Compose a music track.